jjmurphy1114/stock-sense/README.md

 public/stock-icons/
 ```

-Use the filenames listed in [public/stock-icons/README.md].

 If an icon is missing, the UI falls back to a small text badge automatically.

 ## Notes

-- The replay parsing and gameplay stats are heuristic-based, not emulator-perfect.
+- Replay parsing and some advanced gameplay stats are heuristic-based, not emulator-perfect
-- Some advanced stats, especially tech and interaction segmentation, are approximations built from Slippi-exposed state data.
+- Some interaction and punish metrics are approximations built from Slippi-exposed state data
+- Batch trend tracking works best when the player’s Slippi identity is consistent across replays
+- Manual player assignment is included for cases where automatic player detection is incomplete
-- The app currently works best for standard 1v1 replay analysis.
+- The app currently works best for standard 1v1 replay analysis

 ## Roadmap Ideas

-- More reliable punish and tech detection
+- Better punish detection and combo segmentation
 - Recovery and ledge-trap analysis
-- Matchup-specific coaching
+- Matchup-specific coaching summaries
 - Saved replay history
-- ML-assisted weakness prediction
-- Player trend analysis across many replays
+- Shareable reports
+- Stronger drill recommendations from trend data